Control of localized states of itinerant electrons and their magnetic interactions

 When the angle $\theta$ between the magnetic moments changes, the energy surface defined by expression Eq.~\eqref{9} is also transformed.
 If we assume that the position of the d-level relative to the $\epsilon _F$ defined by the parameter $x$ remains unchanged, then the number of d-electrons will adjust and the equilibrium state will correspond to the minimum of the grand canonical potential $\Delta \Omega=\Delta(\mathcal{E}-\epsilon_F N)$.
 In this case, self-consistent solutions will correspond to extrema (minima or maxima) on the $\Delta \Omega (N,M)$-surface.
 Indeed, the conditions $(\frac{d\Delta \Omega}{dN})_M=0$ and $(\frac{d \Delta \Omega}{dM})_N=0$ coincide with the self-consistency equations Eq.~\eqref{7} and Eq.~\eqref{8}, respectively.

 If the number of particles is fixed, $N=N^*$, then changing the angle will adjust the parameter $x$, and the equilibrium states with a given angle $\theta$ correspond to the extrema of the canonical potential.

-In this case, we can introduce the function $\Delta (M,x) = \Omega(M,x(N^*,M))-\Omega(0,N^*,0))$ where $x(N^*,M)$ determines the energy $E^0$ that will give self-consistent values of $N^*$ (Eq. (\ref{7})) for a given magnetic moment $M$.
+In this case, we can introduce the function $\Delta \Omega(M,x) = \Omega(M,x(N^*,M))-\Omega(0,x(N^*,0))$ where $x(N^*,M)$ determines the position of d-level that will give self-consistent values of $N^*$ (Eq. (\ref{7})) for a given magnetic moment $M$.
 If we relate the change in parameter $x$ to the shift of the Fermi energy with respect to $E^0$, we obtain